Connect with us

 Cliff Johnson, an attorney for the appellants from the MacArthur Justice Center, said there are limited exceptions of when circuit court judges are not elected by the people, such as when the governor appoints someone if the judge is disqualified or unable to serve.

-He argued that state statute has been used to appoint judges, during the pandemic, but appointing temporary judges alongside elected ones in Hinds County is not constitutional.
+He argued that state statute has been used to appoint judges, including during the COVID-19 pandemic, but appointing temporary judges alongside elected ones in Hinds County is not constitutional.

 Solicitor General Scott Stewart, who is representing the attorney general and governor. pleads his case regarding HB1020 before the Mississippi Supreme Court, Thursday, July 6, 2023 in Jackson.
-Credit: Vickie D. King/
+Credit: Vickie D. King/Mississippi Today

 Stewart said an appointed judge is not the same as an elected circuit judge, so they don’t have to be elected nor do they receive the same protections given to circuit court judges.